Teeeeeeeeeeed/TrainingMaterial/BuildingModernFOSolutions.md

 Now open a new tab on your browser and go to: https://app.exchangerate-api.com/sign-up <br>
 Press Get A Free key and sign up <br>
 Once confirmed, your email the API key will then be sent to you via email <br>
-Give your connection a name and add the API Key that was sent to you: <br>
+Give your connection a name and add the API Key that was sent to you: <br> <br>
 <img width="852" height="536" alt="image" src="https://github.com/user-attachments/assets/c8bac7e2-04c1-4e84-9ef5-48c85e8c0f25" /><br><br>
 <img width="549" height="618" alt="image" src="https://github.com/user-attachments/assets/e118d2b3-a865-45e3-86e5-2a0ec91ea54b" /><br><br>